 How accessible is the event?

 Where we are able to make films from the programme available online, we aim to provide caption subtitles.
+Online sessions will have live captioning and will be recorded.

 For details of venue accessibility at BFI Southbank, see their accessibility information page.